 Even Damon Wayans is in on the act.
 Bulletproof (co-starring Adam Sandler and James Caan) reminded me of Crocodile Hunter regarding the premise of a cop who survives a bullet to the head.
 It also reminded me of Armour of God when a bullet goes through a lens of a man’s sunglasses.
 Given that one of Damon’s brothers has been proven to be a H.K. film fan, it stands to reason that this is a likelihood (as can be read in the final paragraph of this article).
 Woo’s use of freeze frames followed by dissolves was reused on a TV series titled Burn Notice.

 Tom Cruise is a fan of H.K. movies to the extent that Righting Wrongs influenced Mission: Impossible – Ghost Protocol to have Ethan Hunt hanging from a plane, whereas the romantic car chase in The Big Score inspired Cruise for M:I 2 (which was directed by Woo).
 The scene where Nyah wants Ethan to shoot her heart to spare her the biological pain is a nod to a similar scene from Bullet in the Head.
-In a 1997 book titled The Essential Jackie Chan Sourcebook, it was documented that Jackie had publicly expressed what he sees as an unmistakable similarity between the wind tunnel finale in Operation Condor and the climatic scene in Mission: Impossible.
+In a 1997 book titled The Essential Jackie Chan Sourcebook, it was documented that Jackie had publicly expressed what he sees as an unmistakable similarity between the finale wind effects in Operation Condor and the climatic scene in Mission: Impossible.
 Daniel Eagan, a New York interviewer, also added that he was incensed that the train finale was derivative of the one in Supercop.